kobare/techietuts2022/_posts/ruby/2022-03-13-refactoring-ruby-code-example-1.markdown

 3 .
 Extract an object to hold data clamp values

 A data clamp is a pair of arguments that have an implicit reliance on each other i.e you have to pass them together all the time.
 Data clamps should be extracted into objects.
-In this case we'll extract, start_date and end_ate into it's own class, DateRange:
+In this case we'll extract, start_date and end_date into it's own class, DateRange:

 {% highlight ruby %}